€654

 This report classifies contractors into two distinct groups those who are project-based and those who gig/task based.
-86% of respondents engage in the project economy with 14% engaged in the gig economy.
-Millennials at 19% and Gen Z 35% are overrepresented in the task/gig economy.
-Gen X 91% and Boomers 90% are more prevalent in the project-based economy.
+75% of respondents engage in the project economy with 11% engaged in the gig /task economy, with others working in hybrid mode.
+Millennials at 15% and Gen Z at 21% are overrepresented in the task/gig economy.
+Gen X, 83% and Boomers 85% are more prevalent in the project-based economy.
+Millennials and Gen Z are seen at a higher percentage in the hybrid model which may be explained by a period of transition from employment to self-employment, before fully committing to self-employment.

-All generations are represented in industry throughout the economy but at different levels depending on industry type.
-When we look at the key contracting sectors Boomers are found at a high level in the technical and services sectors, Gen X in the financial and engineering industries, Millennials in the Medical Locum and Pharma, Life Sciences and Medical Device industries with Gen Z mainly operating in the Medical Locum sector.
-This is unsurprising as greater experience and expertise would usually be required to engage in project-based roles in Technical and Services industries.
+All generations are represented in industries throughout the economy but at different levels depending on industry type.
+When we look at the key contracting sectors Boomers are found at a high level in the tech and finance sectors.
+Gen X primarily in the financial services and engineering industries, while maintaining a strong presence in the tech sector.
+Millennials highly represented in the Medical Locum and Pharma, Life Sciences and Medical Device industries.
+Gen Z mainly operating in the Medical Locum and Pharma sectors.
+This is unsurprising as greater experience, and expertise would usually be required to engage in project-based roles in Technical and Services industries.

 We can also see the type of work being done varies significantly by generation.
 31% of all managers, directors and senior officials are Boomers, 50% are Gen X, 19% are Millennials and Gen Z are not represented in these roles.
 The percentage of Boomers, Gen X and Millennials is also significantly higher than Gen Z when we look at professional or specialist occupations (categorised using Standard Occupational Classifications (SOCs) 1-3).